 Pain Relief Remedy for Lower Back Pain

 In addition to regularly doing these easy stretches and asanas, you may want to keep a pain relief remedy handy.
 A pain relief gel like Omnigel is a quick and effective way to ease a range of musculoskeletal aches and pains.
 Simply apply it to the parts of your back that are sore, stiff, or painful, then sit back and relax or get on with your day as it does its work.
 This diclofenac-based pain relief remedy helps alleviate pain, stiffness, and inflammation giving you lasting relief for several hours.
 It can be used several times a day, as indicated on the packaging or as recommended by your doctor.
 The best part is it is small and portable, so you’ll be able to take it wherever you for discreet and quick pain relief from lower back pain.

 Stop living with lower back pain.
-Use a combination of exercise, physiotherapy, and stretches to restore movement and strengthen your back.
-And let Omnigel take care of the rest!
+Use a combination of exercise, physiotherapy, and stretches, including stretches for lower back exercises, to restore movement and strengthen your back.
+Omnigel take care of the rest!
 This popular pain relief remedy is available both online and offline.